Dual Diagnosis Treatment In Knoxville, TN

 Some of the most common options include medication-assisted treatment (MAT), cognitive-behavioral therapy (CBT), and contingency management (CM).
 Many people benefit from MAT because it incorporates medications that treat mental health disorders.

 This can significantly decrease symptoms and help someone focus on getting better.
-Because of the commonality of having a dual diagnosis, Tennessee Valley Recovery offers dual diagnosis treatment near Knoxville, Tennessee.
+Because of the commonality of having a dual diagnosis, Tennessee Valley Recovery offers dual diagnosis treatment in Knoxville, Tennessee.

-Treating the whole person at a dual diagnosis treatment center is one of the essential strategies to overcoming addiction.
-Dual diagnosis treatment centers in Tennessee can help someone avoid duplication of services, which may reduce costs.
+Treating the whole person is one of the essential strategies for overcoming addiction.
+Dual diagnosis treatment centers in Knoxville, TN, can help someone avoid duplication of services, which may reduce costs.

 Rather than obtaining professional help from more than one type of treatment center at different times, integrated treatment involves a team of professionals.
 They collaborate on their personalized treatment plan.
 Their treatment plan may include medication, psychotherapy, education, and family or group counseling.

-What to Expect at Our Dual Diagnosis Treatment Center in Tennessee
+What to Expect at Our Dual Diagnosis Treatment Center in Knoxville, TN

-We start by performing an assessment to determine each person’s specific needs, then create a plan that addresses any mental health disorders.
+We start by assessing each person’s needs and then creating a plan to address mental health disorders.
 For instance, talk therapy provides a primary way to help someone sort through mental health concerns.
 A therapist can also help the person understand their diagnosis.

 They can discuss ways to minimize and even eliminate some symptoms.
 Holistic therapy and equine therapy also prove to be beneficial in the treatment of mental conditions.